mojtaba-eshghie/Ethereum-Smart-Contract-Security-SLR/vulnerabilities/reentrancy.md

 Highlighted Line: address(SmartLoan).call(claimRewardData);
 This line introduces a reentrancy vulnerability by using the call method with unverified input (claimRewardData).
 An attacker can exploit this by interacting with the SmartLoan contract through a malicious contract (e.g., a fake pair contract).
 The vulnerability arises because the external call allows the attacker to re-enter the contract and manipulate its state before the initial execution completes, bypassing critical validations.
+Below is the smart contract used in the exploitation of the identified vulnerabilities[1].

 ```Solidity
 // SPDX-License-Identifier: UNLICENSED